 prohibited in residence halls for maintenance and housekeeping reasons.

-Excessive weight & potential water damage may cause harm to the structure
+Excessive weight and potential water damage may cause harm to the structure of

 2.04 Damaging or tampering with any vending machine,